karmatr0n/tinyserver-swift/README.md

 Description
 ===========

 This program runs a small server receiving a string and returns a new one in upcase format.
-It was designed for academic purposes and to understand how the Unix Socket works in the Swift language.
+It was designed for academic purposes and to understand how the Unix Sockets work in the Swift language.

 Build instructions
 =====================